-Cryptik Soul’s birth name was Sui-Lie Cheung (張粟鱧), but he is known and credited as J. Cheung.
+J. Cheung as given the birth name of Sui-Lie Cheung (張粟鱧), but he is known and credited as J. Cheung.
 He was born on December 16, 1982 in North London, UK.
 He was brought up in an average Chinese working class family, but for soome reason he had a fascination for horror movies.
 He began training in Taekwondo at an early age.
 He furthered his knowledge in the martial arts by studying Kickboxing, Muay Thai, Mantis, Wing Chun, Jeet Kune Do, Boxing, Hung Gar, and numerous weapons including Nunchaku, Sword, Knives, and Bow Staff.

 His first recollection of Hip Hop was through “YO!
 MTV Raps” where he was exposed to artists such as Wu-Tang Clan, Bone Thugs-N-Harmony, Busta Rhymes, Kool G Rap, 2Pac, The Notorious B.I.G., LL Cool J and Big Pun and since his introduction to Hip Hop, it has played a major part in his life.

 J. Cheung admired the poetic form and story telling behind Hip Hop songs and he uses his love for horror films as inspiration for his lyrics.

 At 14 years of age, Cryptik became involved with the wrong crowd of people and this caused him to rebel against his Chinese family.
 His associates introduced him to drugs and gangs which led to 9 years of the worst and lowest times in his life.
 He began hustling various drugs and he became entangled in the notorious 14K Triads.